NREL/BioReactorDesign/docs/source/bubbleColumn.rst

 Inlet patch
 ------------

-BiRD makes the generation of patches easy through the generation of ``.stl`` files that will be used to define a patch in OpenFOAM.
+BiRD allows for the generation of complex patches through the generation of ``.stl`` files that describe the patch geometry.
+Note that we could have generated the outlet patch with another stl file (we do it in the case of the loop reactor tutorial).
+Here, since the outlet can be simply defined as an entire block cyclindrical face, we prefer to define it that way.
+In the case of the inlet, only part of a block cyclindrical face is the inlet, and it is more convenient to use the ``.stl`` approach.

 Here, we would like to create a circular sparger centered on :math:`(x,y,z)=(0,0,0)`, and of radius :math:`0.2` m, with a normal face along the :math:`y`-direction
 Recall that we scaled our mesh so the outer radius of the column is now :math:`0.360` m, and not :math:`360` m.